vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 at the beginning of it 1207.
 I 551.
 God, Gods (vide under Images', Goetz H., a. of Five thousand

-Isvara'), : Adityas, Agpi, Years of Indian Art' (Bom.), Indra Mitra, Varuna, are 1656. called kings ( rājan ) and uni- Gokarna, 90n. versal sovereign in the Veda Golden age in dim past, belief in, 8; all g. and goddesses supp- 686. osed to go to sleep on diffe- Gomatāvidya, 204n. rent tithis, 110–11; asked by Gomukhaprasavaśānti, 77ln-728. worshippers to partake of Gopatha-brābmaṇa, 816n. apūpa, honey, milk, parodāśa Gupinatha Kaviraja, M.M, 1062n etc, in the Veda 35; poor men (on cakras ), 1063 ( in J. G. J. reach G. by yratas, 44-45; B. I.), 1187 (paper on Govt.
+Isvara'), : Adityas, Agpi, Years of Indian Art' (Bom.), Indra Mitra, Varuna, are 1656. called kings ( rājan ) and uni- Gokarna, 90n. versal sovereign in the Veda Golden age in dim past, belief in, 8; all g. and goddesses supp- 686. osed to go to sleep on diffe- Gomatāvidya, 204n. rent tithis, 110–11; asked by Gomukhaprasavaśānti, 77ln-728. worshippers to partake of Gopatha-brābmaṇa, 816n. apūpa, honey, milk, parodāśa Gupinatha Kaviraja, M.M, 1062n etc, in the Veda 35; poor men (on cakras ), 1063 ( in J. G. J. reach G. by vratas, 44-45; B. I.), 1187 (paper on Govt.
 Pūrvaminātbsāsūtra, Sabara, Mss. in Gort.
 Sanskrit Library Kumārila discard the idea that at Benaras ), 1358.
 Veda is the word of God or Gopinath Rao, T. A. th of Ele that rewards of religious acts | ments of Hindu Iconography' are due to the favour of God, 1655.
 1209; Vedic G. have the Gorakhnath, pupil of Matsyendra

 epithet Vṛṣa'(bull, powerful).
 Dātha, 1429n; works on, 1429n.